 Develop a packing checklist for camping

 Every well organised camper will have a packing checklist.
 A checklist will not only make sure that you don't leave anything important behind.
 It will also help you determine in advance what you might not need for that particular trip so that you can cross it off the list.

 New copy | So, here is our "trailer-free" car packing formula for a family of 4 people, and if you would like to learn more about how to equip you and your family for camping trailer free, check out The Campus:

 - Tent: Firstly your camping tent and some tent accessories go on the car roof, either placed in a roof box, bag or tray, or strapped directly to the roof racks.

 - Bedding and clothing: Soft, padded items like sleeping bags and sleeping mats are transported in the rear passenger cabin with the remainder of the bedding as well as clothing transported on the car roof.

 - Everything else: The rest of your camping equipment, including camp furniture, the various camp kitchen components, tools, lighting, electronics and incidentals is transported in the rear cargo area.

+2: Develop a packing checklist for camping

+A camping checklist will not only make sure that you don't leave anything important behind.
+It will also help you determine in advance what you might not need for that particular trip so that you can cross it off the list.